 Disaggregate the data by sex, age group and other relevant criteria.

 1) The visual scale is used to make it easier for the respondent to choose the response that best represents her/his feelings.
 If you do not wish to use the visual scale, you will have to ask the respondent: Would you say that you strongly agree, somewhat agree, somewhat disagree or strongly disagree with the following statement? [read out the given statement]

 2) Keep in mind that the fact that someone has a positive attitude towards a certain behaviour does not automatically mean that s/he will adopt it (think of the many health and other practices we all approve of but do not necessarily follow).

 4) If you want your indicator to capture people’s attitudes towards several different behaviours, you can rephrase it to: “% of [specify the target group] with favourable attitudes towards at least X out of X promoted behaviours”.
-For example, “% of targeted farmers with favourable attitudes towards at least 3 out 5 promoted Good Agronomic Practices”.
+For example, “% of mothers of children under two with favourable attitudes towards at least 5 out 7 promoted infant and young child feeding practices”.
 To calculate the value of the indicator, use the same methodology as described above, with the only exceptions being: